rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 _These may be the October ones._

-* A bunch of rants, including one rally long rant that I decided not to officially publish.
+* A bunch of rants, including one really long rant that I decided not to officially publish.
 (It's in the repo, for those of you who want to go hunting.).
 * Resumed "Grinnellians you should know".
 * Hit writers blocks.
 Multiple times.
 * Two presentations at Obermann.
-(Oops, I need to start planning the second one.)

 On particular dates
 -------------------

-1. October 18, 2018: Third Obermann Seminar (?)
 1. October 31, 2018: End-of-month musing.
 1. November 1, 2018: Fourth Obermann Seminar (?)
-1. November 1, 2018: NaNoWriMo (On writing.)
-(Or National Technical Book Writing Month)
 1. November 11, 2018: 11/11.
 1. Ground-hog's day, 2019: Ground hog's day.
 How long has it been since we've had one of those parties?